 What are guitar tabs?

-Guitar tabs are the universal way that guitar players read sheet music.
+How to read guitar tabs is the universal way that guitar players read sheet music.
 It is a simplified version of standard notation (regular sheet music your normally used to looking at in music books) and resembles a framework that is specific to the guitar.

 Is learning to read guitar tabs important?

 Yes!
-The reason why, is because it allows you to discover musical passages that you otherwise might not of learned.
+The reason why it is important to read guitar tabs is because it allows you to discover musical passages that you otherwise might not of learned.
 Watching someone play guitar on video is fine, but when your looking at the written page, your brain processes this information quite different.
 If you can learn how to read tabs, they are not only going to open your eyes to something more, but also allow you to be able to remember what you are playing.

 How to understand guitar tabs.